tock/tock/doc/Getting_Started.md

 (using the `elf2tbf` utility):
 `userland/examples/blink/build/cortex-m4/app.bin`.

-Alternatively, pps can be built and automatically uploaded from the Tock root directory:
+Alternatively, apps can be built and automatically uploaded from the Tock root directory:

 ```bash